 Taking a Break in Hout Bay

-Back to the carpark at Llandudno for another 10 minute drive to Hout Bay.
+Back to the carpark at Llandudno for another 10-minute drive to Hout Bay.
 This picturesque fishing town is perfectly situated between mountains on three sides and is also the starting point for one of the best scenic drives in South Africa, Chapman’s Peak Drive.
-Hout Bay is home to one of the busiest fishing harbours in the Western Cape, specializing in tuna, snoek and crayfish.
+Hout Bay is home to one of the busiest fishing harbors in the Western Cape, specializing in tuna, snoek, and crayfish.
 I parked the car near the harbor and went for a stroll around the piers, watching the fishing boats come and go with their daily catch.
 It’s a good place to grab some seafood or catch the locals feeding seals off the pier.

 Scenic Ride at Chapman’s Peak Drive